nodejs/nodejs.dev/CONTRIBUTING.md

 * Commit messages **must** start with a capital letter
 * Commit messages **must not** end with a period `.`

-## Collaboration Policy
+## Pull Request Policy

-* All changes must come in a PR
-* All changes must be reviewed by a member of @nodejs/nodejs.dev,
-  @nodejs/website, or @nodejs/website-redesign
+### Before landing

-* Pull Requests must be open for at least 48 hours unless included in the special exemptions section below
+* Pull Requests must be open for at least 48 hours unless changes include errata fixes, infrastructure maintenance, or tests

-### Special Exemptions

-Pull requests seeking to make any of the following changes do not need to wait 24 hours

-* Errata fixes
-* Infrastructure Maintenance
-* Tests

-## Landing Pull Requests

-### Before you can land

-* The Status Checks for the test suite must pass
-* There must be at least one sign off
 * There must be no objections after a 48 hour period

 The default for each contribution is that it is accepted once no collaborator has an objection.
 During review collaborators may also request that a specific contributor who is most versed in a particular area gives a "LGTM" before the PR can be merged.